-Extended use of the 12-volt auxiliary batteries will drain it of power.
-However, if not drained too far, they will be recharged automatically when power is supplied by a 120-volt source.
-They will also be recharged by the automotive alternator while the engine is running.
+Extended use of the 12-volt auxiliary battery will drain it of power.
+However, if not drained too far, it will be recharged automatically when power is supplied by a 115-volt source.
+It will also be recharged by the automotive alternator while the engine is running.